 What Is Rose Gold Made Of?

 Unlike gold, rose gold is not a pure substance occurring in nature.
-Like other gold material used in jewelry, rose gold is made up of a combination of gold alloys and other metal alloys.
+Like other gold materials used in jewelry, rose gold is made up of a combination of gold alloys and other metal alloys.
 Pure gold is far too soft to be made into jewelry, which is why it is paired with other, stronger metals to withstand everyday wear and last forever.
 The particular metals it is paired with, however, impact its color.
 In the case of rose gold, the additional metals are chosen for the very reason of impacting its color.

-What metals turn yellow gold to rose gold?
+What metals turn yellow gold into rose gold?
 It is a combination of copper and silver metal alloys, and sometimes zinc.
 When these alloys are added to pure yellow gold, the result is an irresistible pink hue.

 How Is Rose Gold Jewelry Made?